 and the resulting receipted ticket constitutes one entry in Set for Life for 7 consecutive draws.

-(3) In addition to allowing an entry for a particular draw, the Commission may allow a Set for Life entry to be for up to 10 consecutive weeks, where offered, and the subscriber must specify which of the allowed options they wish to exercise.
+(3) In addition to allowing an entry for a particular draw, the Commission may allow a Set for Life entry to be for up to 10 consecutive weeks and, where offered, the subscriber must specify how many consecutive weeks they wish to enter.

+(4) A receipted ticket must be given to the subscriber upon payment of the amount calculated in accordance with Schedule 7 Division 1.

+[Rule 112 amended in Gazette 4 Oct 2017 p.
+5137.]

 Division 2 — Prize pool and prize reserve fund

-113. Australian Lottery Blocs prize pool and prize reserve fund
+113. Lotto Bloc’s prize pool and prize reserve fund

-(1) The Commission must contribute a percentage of all subscriptions received for each Set for Life draw to a combined prize fund in accordance with the appropriate agreement and the permit for that lotto draw.
+(1) The Commission must contribute a percentage of all subscriptions received for each Set for Life draw to a combined Set for Life prize fund in accordance with the appropriate agreement and the permit for that lotto draw.

 (2) The total contribution under subrule (1) is to be divided so that —

-(a) not less than 38.645% of the Commission’s subscriptions go to the Australian Lottery Blocs prize pool; and
+(a) not less than 38.645% of the Commission’s subscriptions go to the Lotto Bloc’s prize pool; and

 (b) the balance of the contribution goes to the prize reserve fund.